Seiya Suzuki Player Props: Cubs vs. Nationals

 Seiya Suzuki At The Plate

-- Suzuki has two doubles, a triple, a home run and six walks while batting .254.
+- Suzuki has two doubles, a triple, a home run and seven walks while hitting .258.

-- In five games this year, Suzuki has picked up an RBI, with more than one RBI once.
+- Suzuki has driven in a run in six games this season (37.5%), including one multiple-RBI game.

-- He has scored in seven games this season (46.7%), but has had no multi-run games.
+- He has scored in eight of 16 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.